The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 • Cultivating Joy, Meaning and Purpose: Creating openness to play, gratitude, meaningful experiences and work aligned with personal values, and/or spiritual connection.

 Most of these practices do not cost any money.
-While the ideas may sound simple, they do take a lot of time to learn and incorporate into your life.
-It is important to discuss your health plans with knowledgeable health care providers
+While the ideas may sound simple, they do take a lot of time and supports to learn and incorporate into your life.
+It is important to discuss your health plans with knowledgeable health care providers.

-Some people also find supplements and medications to help build capacity and space for healing.
+Some people also find that supplements and medications help build capacity and space for healing.
+For some people, their bodies are too sensitive to regular doses of medication or supplement.
 Some people dive into reading books, taking courses, or hiring health recovery coaches to help them navigate the journey.

 I have created a directory of free and paid sources of information and support.
 Contact me if you are interested in neuro-affirming health recovery peer mentoring.

-I created a collection of digital resources that supported my healing journey - and you can access them here.
+I created a collection of digital resources that supported me on my healing journey - and you can access them here.

 Reclaiming Wellness, One Step at a Time